Efficient quantum circuits for port-based teleportation: Acknowledgements

 \section{Acknowledgements}

 DG thanks Tudor Giurgica-Tiron, Quynh Nguyen, Aram Harrow, Hari Krovi, Yanlin Chen and John van de Wetering for useful general discussions.
-We thank Adam Wills for his comments about known results on port-based teleportation, for pointing out logarithmic space Schur transform from \cite{wills2023generalised}, and for useful general discussions.
+We thank Jiani Fei for her comments and for spotting an error in the dPBT post-measurement state presented in version 1 of the manuscript.
+We thank Adam Wills for his comments about known results on port-based teleportation, for pointing out logarithmic space qubit Schur transform from \cite{wills2023generalised}, and for useful general discussions.
 We also thank Rene Allerstorfer, Harry Burhman, Florian Speelman and Philip Verduyn Lunel for discussing the relationship between port-based teleportation and non-local quantum computation.
-Finally, we thank all authors of \cite{nguyen2023mixed,fei2023efficient} for the coordination with version 1 of \cite{grinko2023gelfandtsetlin} which initially described the efficient dPBT construction, now presented in the current paper.
+Finally, we thank all authors of \cite{nguyen2023mixed,fei2023efficient} for the coordination with version 1 of \cite{grinko2023gelfandtsetlin} which initially described the efficient construction of standard PGM, now presented in the current paper.
 DG, AB, and MO were supported by an NWO Vidi grant (Project No VI.Vidi.192.109).